stanska/DBMigrationPlayground/README.md

 ### Automatic Downgrade on Failure
 Our fellow worker Atanas Simeonov, has already [extended DbUp](https://github.com/asimeonov/DbUp.Downgrade) to  downgrade changes already executed by a script.
-In order to downgrade/rollback a given version, you have to create a dowbgrade script upon before script is applied.
+In order to downgrade/rollback a given version, you have to create a downgrade script before script is applied.
 The script should be:
  + with the same name in a **Downgrade** folder
  + OR
  + with a **downgrade** suffix
 as described in the [documentation](https://github.com/asimeonov/DbUp.Downgrade).

 In order to revert a script, on demand, instead of
 ```csharp
     var upgrader =
         DeployChanges.To